 • Sauté brown rice with olive oil, minced garlic, salt, and pepper.

-• Top cooked brown rice with pesto.
+• Mix pesto with cooked brown rice.
 Homemade pesto is the best.

 • Sauté with olive oil, cilantro, and lime juice.